Rated 4.9/5 by verified buyers

 Does NFPA 101 apply to single-family homes?

-No. NFPA 101 explicitly exempts one- and two-family dwellings (Section 1.1.6).
+Rarely.
+NFPA 101 has a dedicated chapter for one- and two-family dwellings (Chapter 24), but it is seldom the adopted code for single-family homes.
 Most jurisdictions rely on the IRC (International Residential Code) for single-family residential life safety.

 When is panic hardware required versus fire exit hardware?